 Only those students and guests who are of legal age may bring alcoholic beverages into a fraternity party.
 All guests and students of legal age must be given a wristband.

-No kegs, beer/party balls, or other common containers are permitted in fraternity houses or at other fraternity functions unless written authorization is made by the appropriate College official, in advance.
+No kegs or other common containers of alcohol are permitted in fraternity houses or at other fraternity functions unless written authorization is made by the appropriate College official, in advance.

 Signs and other advertisements of parties on and off campus shall make no reference to alcoholic beverages and shall always be in good taste, conforming to the College’s policy on alcohol.
 They must be approved in advance by the Associate Dean of Students.